catherinezucker/dustmaps/docs/examples.rst

 Let's see how this works out with the "Bayestar" 2019 3D dust map of `Green et al. (2019) <http://argonaut.skymaps.info>`_.
-The DECaPS 3D dust map from `Zucker, Saydjari, and Speagle et al. (2025) <https://ui.adsabs.harvard.edu/abs/2025arXiv250302657Z/abstract>`_ (complementing Bayestar in the southern Galactic plane) can be queried in a similar manner.
+The DECaPS 3D dust map from `Zucker, Saydjari, and Speagle et al. (2025) <https://ui.adsabs.harvard.edu/abs/2025arXiv250302657Z/abstract>`_ (complementing Bayestar in the southern Galactic plane) can be queried in a similar manner, with a few key differences outlined later on in the examples.

 How Distances are Handled
 ~~~~~~~~~~~~~~~~~~~~~~~~~